yankov/netron/README.md

 # netron
-Smart and distributed (hyper)parameter search for Neural nets and other models.
+Smart and distributed hyperparameter/architecture search for Neural nets and other models.

 ## !!
 WARNING !!
 If you are going to play with creating your own clusters it is highly encouraged